The Only Tools You'll Need for Your High-Mulch, Low-Maintenance Garden

 I make a small commission on sales made through affiliate links that may be contained in this post at no extra cost to you.

-If you are planning your high-mulched garden, as described by Ruth Stout, you know that it's the lazy way to garden.
+The high mulch system was first written about by Ruth Stout.
 Just add 6-8 inches of mulch.
 Add plants.
 There.
 Your garden is ready.
 I have written more about this method here.

 It's also a very affordable gardening system, because you need so few tools to get started and maintain your garden.
 Three, to be exact.